Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Preliminaries

 \begin{definition}[{\bf Random $\boldsymbol{X}$- and $\boldsymbol{Z}$-diagonal unitaries~\cite{NM2013}}] {\it Let $\mathcal{U}_{W}(d)$ be the set of unitaries diagonal in the Pauli-$W$ basis $\{ \ket{n}_W \}_{n=0}^{d-1}$ ($W=X,Z$), given by $\bigl\{\sum_{n=0}^{d-1} e^{i \varphi_n} \ketbra{n}{n}_W :\varphi_n \in [0, 2\pi) \text{ for } n \in [0,\ldots,d-1] \bigr\}$.
 A \emph{random $W$-diagonal unitary} $U^W$ is a $\mathcal{U}_{W}(d)$-valued random variable distributed according to a probability measure ${\sf D}_W$ induced by a uniform probability measure on its parameter space $[0,2 \pi)^d$, $U^W \sim {\sf D}_W$. } \end{definition}

 Haar random unitaries are also known as a \emph{circular unitary ensemble} in random matrix theory~\cite{M1990}, and have been used to model typical dynamics in physical systems with no symmetry.
 In quantum information science, they are often used in a wide variety of protocols~\cite{HaydenTutorial,DBWR2010,SDTR2013,HM14,D2005, DW2004,HHWY2008,ADHW2009,DH2011}.
 They are also turned out to be the key to understanding fundamental physics in complex quantum systems~\cite{PSW2006,GLTZ2006,R2008,HP2007,SS2008,LSHOH2013,SS2014,RD2015,SS2015}.
 On the other hand, random diagonal unitaries are proposed in Ref.~\cite{NTM2012} to investigate the typical dynamics in closed systems governed by a fixed time-independent Hamiltonian.
 In this case, the basis of the dynamics is fixed and only phases can be randomised.
 In Ref.~\cite{NTM2012}, typical phenomena led by random $Z$-diagonal unitaries were studied especially in terms of the entangling power.
-It was also shown that it is relevant to thermalisation phenomena in isolated classical spin systems.
+It was also shown that it is relevant to thermalization phenomena in isolated classical spin systems.

 Despite the usefulness of these random unitaries, they cannot be efficiently implemented by quantum circuits.
-This is obvious from the number of random bits contained in a random unitary, which scales exponentially with the number of qubits.
+This is obvious from the number of parameters to be randomised, which scales exponentially with the number of qubits.
 This fact also implies that neither Haar random unitaries nor random diagonal unitaries can be realised in natural many-body systems in a realistic time scale.
 Hence, it is significant to introduce approximate ones, which is called \emph{unitary designs}.
 A {\it unitary $t$-design} is a random unitary that approximates up to the $t$th order statistical moments of a Haar random unitary.
 To define a unitary $t$-design, let $\nu$ be a probability measure on $\mc{U}(d)$ and $\mathcal{G}_{U \sim \nu}(X)$ be a CPTP map given by $\mathcal{G}_{U \sim \nu}^{(t)}(X) := \mathbb{E}_{U \sim \nu} [ U^{\otimes t} X U^{\dagger \otimes t}]$ for any $X \in \mc{B}(\mc{H}^{\otimes t})$, where $\mathbb{E}_{U\sim \nu}$ represents an average over a random unitary $U\sim \nu$.
 Then, an $\epsilon$-approximate unitary $t$-design is defined as follows.

 \begin{definition}[$\boldsymbol{\epsilon}$-approximate unitary $\boldsymbol{t}$-designs~\cite{DCEL2009,HL2009}] {\it Let $\nu$ be a probability measure on the unitary group $\mc{U}(d)$.
 A random unitary $U \sim \nu$ is called an \emph{$\epsilon$-approximate unitary $t$-design} if $|\!| \mathcal{G}^{(t)}_{U\sim \nu} - \mathcal{G}^{(t)}_{U \sim {\sf H}} |\! |_{\diamond} \leq \epsilon$.} \end{definition}